raspberrypilearning/mandala/en/step_6.md

 --- /task ---

+--- task ---

-Remember to change which costume the mandala switches to so that you can colour your new mandalas.
+Change which costume the mandala switches to so that you can colour your new mandalas.
 In the example project, there are four mandalas so we changed the costume number from '1' to '4'

 ![The shape sprite.](images/shape_sprite.png)